 During the early 1900s he started to become a peace pundit, eventually writing under his middle names (Norman Angell) rather than Ralph Lane to conceal his identity as an employee of Northcliffe’s Daily Mail.
 This eventually led to his most famous book The Great Illusion, and his income from writing allowed him to leave employment in 1912.
 He was the (Labour) MP for Bradford North from 1929 to 1931 (at his third attempt) but he stood down on the formation of the National Government in 1931.
 At the time of the dinner Angell was a member of the Executive Committee of the League of Nations and of National Peace Council.
 In 1923 he bought the uninhabited Northey Island, an island in the estuary of the River Blackwater, Essex, where there was one farm and a cottage.
 He built a house there, practised his farming skills learnt in the US – his “funk hole” which was passed on to the National Trust after his death.

-In the months before the dinner, aside from his writing, reporting and speaking, he was riding the rollercoaster of a bid for the 1933 Nobel Peace Prize, important to him as he steadily rebuilt his reputation.
-As was the custom, he was being sponsored by friends (this was not his first attempt) but the process was seriously put at risk, rather out of the blue, in January 1933, when the director of the Norwegian Nobel Institute had dismissed him in a review as “a popular journalist” rather than “as an academic economist” or a “a savant”.
-By February 1st, the deadline for the application, he hoped he had smoothed things over so perhaps in March he was feeling more positive.
-He did receive the 1933 prize but not until November 1934, when they also announced the winner of the 1934 Prize.
+In the months before the dinner, aside from his writing, reporting and speaking, he was riding the rollercoaster of his bid for the 1933 Nobel Peace Prize, (this was not his first attempt), important to him as he steadily rebuilt his reputation.
+But he was shocked when, rather out of the blue, in January 1933, Ragnvald Moe, the director of the Norwegian Nobel Institute, in a chapter on Angell’s ideas, had written in his own book: “The ideas of Norman Angell… are not founded upon fact, but depend, on the contrary, upon theories which are themselves in part illusions, or rather sophisms. …. he is an eloquent popular propagandist.”
+By February 1st, the deadline for the application, he hoped he had smoothed things over, but at the time of the dinner all would have been still very uncertain.

-Perhaps the best summary of the state of Angell’s thinking can be found in the report on page 9 of the Daily Herald of Thursday 16th March 1933
+Perhaps the best summary of the state of Angell’s thinking on the peace process at this juncture can be found in the report on page 9 of the Daily Herald of Thursday 16th March 1933

 Sir Norman Angell says “Stand by League”